Publishing to OCI Data Flow

 • The policy statements provided in this topic are examples only.
 Ensure that you write policies that meet your own requirements.

-• Cross-tenancy policies are required if your resources (such as Object Storage objects and buckets) and your Data Integration workspace are on different tenancies.
-See Policy Examples and the Policies blog to identify the right policies for your needs.
+• Cross-tenancy policies are required if the resources (such as Object Storage objects and buckets) and the Data Integration workspace are on different tenancies.
+See Policy Examples and the blog Policies in Oracle Cloud Infrastructure (OCI) Data Integration to identify the policies for your needs.

 • After you add IAM components (for example, dynamic groups and policy statements), don't try to perform the associated tasks immediately.
 New IAM policies require about five to 10 minutes to take effect.